Bargs/Notes/books/joyOfClojure/ch5_notes.md

 * seq - Simple API for navigating collections (first, rest, nil and ())
 * `clojure.core/seq` - A function that returns an object implementing the seq API

 So, *sequential* is a braod category of collection types.
 A *sequence* is one kind of sequential.
 And *a seq* is any object that implements the *seq API*.

 When the `seq` function is called on collection-like objects, it returns a seq or `nil` if the collection is empty.
 Seq will return the original object if it implements the seq API, otherwise it returns a new seq object based on the collection.

 Functions that promise to return *seqs* will always return `nil` on empty collections, just like the `seq` function.
 Functions that promise to return *sequences* (like `rest`, `map`, `filter`) will never return `nil`, only empty sequences.

+This distinction doesn't make sense to me yet.
+A later section states the following:

+> All an object needs to do to be a sequence is to support the two core functions: `first` and `rest`.

+Which is basically the definition for *a seq* laid out earlier.
+So I still need some clarification on their distincition between a *seq* and a *sequence*.

 ### Equality Partitions

 Colletions are placed into three main categories (or "partitions"): sequentials, maps, and sets.
 These categories affect equality.
 Two collections will never be equal if they belong to different partitions.
 Within a partition, equality is defined more loosely.
 For instance, two sequential collections with the same values in the same order will return true when compared with `=`, even if they are different types of objects (ex. a vector and a list).

+### The Abstraction

+Instead of building heavily on cons cells like other Lisps, Clojure has taken the conceptual interface they provide and turned it into the *sequence* abstraction.
+Clojure provides a vast library of functions that operate on this abstraction.
+To leverage these functions, all an object needs to do is support the `first` and `rest` functions.
+You can get a seq representation of any Clojure collection by using the `seq` function.
+Some collections have multiple seq representations that you can get using other functions.